palmenros/formal_verification_systolic_array_gemm/README.md

     - Several formal verification harnesses based on System Verilog Assertions (almost all `.sv` files), such as `FV_GEMM_Fixed_Weights_Each_Cycle_driver.sv`.
     - SymbiYosys `.sby` files for each configuration.
 They are ready to be run using SymbiYosys to formally verify the systolic array.
     - `FV_Matrix_Playground.sv`, a formal verification harness that uses `cover` properties in an interesting way to perform matrix inversion and LU decomposition.
     - `run_benchmarks.py`, a Python tool to automatically run benchmarks and store the results in text files.
-It uses `.sby.tpl` template files to dynamically generate the apropriate `.sby` file for a given configuration and run SymbiYosys without manual intervention.
+It uses `.sby.tpl` template files to dynamically generate the appropriate `.sby` file for a given configuration and run SymbiYosys without manual intervention.
     - `benchmark_output`, a folder containing the output of running the benchmark tool.
     - `.gtkw` files with waveform configurations for the GTKWave.
 Useful to examine `.vcd` files output by `cover` or failed assertions.
 - `plotting` contains a Python script to replicate all the plots that appear in the presentation and report.